Zeolite for Animals: Your Comprehensive Guide to Understandable and Well-Founded Information - Zeolite Knowledge for Dogs and Cats

 2. Reduction of tumor growth and extension of lifespan:

-Result: In the treatment of dogs with various tumor types, the use of clinoptilolite resulted in a reduction in tumor size, an improvement in general health, and an extension of lifespan.
+Result: In the treatment of dogs with various tumor types, the use of clinoptilolite led to a reduction in tumor size, an improvement in general health, and an extension of lifespan.

 Source: Pavelic et al. (2017), *Period Biol, Vol 119, No 3*